sasjs/sasjs.io/docs/documentation.md

 ### MkDocs

-Suitable for medium / large projects, this is a great tool for generating a static HTML site where each page can be written in MarkDown.
-This very site is built with MkDocs, as well as the Data Controller for SAS® [documentation](https://docs.datacontroller.io).
+This is a great tool for generating a static HTML site where each page can be easily written using MarkDown.
+This page you are reading was built with MkDocs, as well as the documentation site for [Data Controller](https://docs.datacontroller.io).

-!!! note "Contributions Welcome"
-    With an MkDoks site like this, you can click on any section in the mkdocs site and make edits directly in github.
-If you find any broken links or typos, or would like to add more sections this site - go right ahead!
-Your change will be submitted as a PR.

-If you want to format your SAS code inside mkdocs, make sure you are using the most recent version (1+) and add the following to your mkdocs.yml file:
+If you want to format your SAS code inside MkDocs, make sure you are using the most recent version (1+) and add the following to your mkdocs.yml file:

 ```yaml
 theme: